 Overall thoughts: My sleeping bag was another favourite piece of Appalachian Trail gear.
 It’s an item I think is worth researching thoroughly and splurging on (this was my most expensive piece of gear).
 Combined with my sleeping pad, I slept absolutely amazingly on the trail most of the time.

 I stored my sleeping bag and its liner in my Sea to Summit 20L Lightweight Dry Sack.
 These dry sacks are great and they do exactly what they say on the tin.

 Sleeping Bag Liner

 I swapped my cheap Amazon silk sleeping bag liner to a Sea to Summit Thermolite Reactor liner after sending my sleeping bag home in the warmer months.
-In hindsight, I sent my bag home a touch too early, and was caught by a couple of chilly nights where the liner wasn’t quite enough, but overall it was a good purchase and can be used with the sleeping bag during cold weather in the future too.
+In hindsight, I sent my bag home a touch too early.
+I was caught by a couple of chilly nights where the liner wasn’t quite enough.
+Overall, it was a good purchase and can be used with the sleeping bag during cold weather in the future too.

 My Black Diamond Trail Ergo poles saved my ass countless times and became extensions of myself.
 I liked their cork handles and flick locks, which were sturdy and didn’t falter throughout my time on the trail.